Love Love (Take That song): Critical reception

 Robert Copsey of Digital Spy gave the single 4 out of 5 stars, praising it and stating, "'You bring me right back down to the Earth from the promised land' are the lyrics in the opening bars over mud-squelching synths, while the fat 'n' chunky chorus where they command their lovers to "give me what I need" is immediately satisfying.
 Like their recent offerings, it's a style that has transformed them from cheesy boyband to tough manband".

 The Daily Star gave the single a positive review stating that "The boys haven't strayed away from the crunching electro template they employed on Progress, which means another mean, moody stadium shaker [which will] sound ace booming from footy grounds on their upcoming Progress Tour."

 Music video

-The Music video of the single was officially announced through the Take That official website on 27 May 2011 and debuted the same day at 4pm UTC.
+The music video of the single was officially announced through the Take That official website on 27 May 2011 and debuted the same day at 4pm UTC.

-Directed by AlexandLiane, the video shows the members of the band performing the song as a set of highly choreographed dancers parade around them.
+Directed by Matthew Vaughn, the video shows the members of the band performing the song as a set of highly choreographed dancers parade around them.
 The video focuses on each of the members during different parts of the video as they sing from light emitting microphone stands as the picture flickers in and out of recognition.
+Clips from X-Men: First Class (2011) are featured throughout the video.